-Deadline for Receipt of Stockholder Proposals for the 2018 Annual Meeting
+Deadline for Receipt of Stockholder Proposals for the 2019 Annual Meeting

-Stockholder proposals that are intended to be presented by stockholders at the Company's 2018 Annual Meeting of Stockholders must be received by the Secretary of the Company no later than June 30, 2018 in order that they may be included, if appropriate, in the Company's proxy statement and form of proxy relating to that meeting.
-A stockholder proposal not included in the Company's proxy statement for the 2018 Annual Meeting of Stockholders will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to the Secretary of the Company at the principal executive offices of the Company and otherwise complies with the provisions of the Company's Bylaws.
-To be timely, the Bylaws provide that the Company must have received the stockholder's notice not less than 60 days nor more than 90 days in advance of the date the proxy statement was released to stockholders in connection with the previous year's annual meeting of stockholders.
-However, if the date of the 2018 Annual Meeting of Stockholders is changed by more than 30 days from the date of this year's Annual Meeting, the Company must receive the stockholder's notice no later than the close of business on (i) the 90th day prior to such annual meeting and (ii) the later of 60 days prior to such annual meeting, or, in the event the Company makes a public announcement of the date of such annual meeting less than 70 days before the meeting, 10 days after the Company's public announcement.
+Stockholder proposals that are intended to be presented by stockholders at the Company's 2019 Annual Meeting of Stockholders must be received by the Secretary of the Company between June 16, 2019 and July 16, 2019 in order that they may be included, if appropriate, in the Company's proxy statement and form of proxy relating to that meeting.
+A stockholder proposal not included in the Company's proxy statement for the 2019 Annual Meeting of Stockholders will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to the Secretary of the Company at the principal executive offices of the Company and otherwise complies with the provisions of the Company's Bylaws.
+To be timely, the Bylaws provide that the Company must have received the stockholder's notice not less than 60 days nor more than 90 days prior to the first anniversary of the previous year's annual meeting of stockholders.
+However, if the date of the 2019 Annual Meeting of Stockholders is changed by more than 30 days from the date of this year's Annual Meeting, the Company must receive the stockholder's notice no later than the close of business on (i) the 90th day prior to such annual meeting and (ii) the later of 60 days prior to such annual meeting, or, in the event the Company makes a public announcement of the date of such annual meeting less than 70 days before the meeting, 10 days after the Company's public announcement.